 Do you know the particle SA (さ)?
-It is often used by men to indicate slight emphasis.
-It's impossible for you to live with Japanese without hearing さあ in sentences.
-It wields great power and makes your sentences quite rich.
+It is often used by men to indicate a slight emphasis.
+It is impossible to interact with Japanese people without hearing さあ in sentences.
+It has great power and makes your sentences quite rich.
 In this article, we will see details about its function and how to use it correctly.

-We're not putting romaji in our articles, it gets in the way of learning if you haven't mastered the hiragana and katakana, we recommend studying.
+We are not including romaji in our articles, as it hinders learning.
+If you haven’t mastered hiragana and katakana yet, we recommend studying.

 Ways to use さ